zeek/zeek/doc/install/install.rst

 automatically.
 Finally, use ``make install-aux`` to install some of the other programs that are in the ``aux/bro-aux`` directory.

-OpenBSD users, please see our at `FAQ
+OpenBSD users, please see our `FAQ
 <http://www.bro.org/documentation/faq.html>`_ if you are having
 problems installing Bro.